Standard Versioning Scheme

 Scheme

-The Standard Versioning is a maturity-oriented versioning scheme, defined by the following version identifier scheme:
+The Standard Versioning is defined by the the following version identifier scheme:

 M.NpR [.D] [+H] [-S]